blockprotocol/blockprotocol/packages/block-template/templates/html/README.md

 1. Change into the folder: `cd path/to/your-block-name`

-1. Update `block-metadata.json` and `block-schema.json` to define your block's metadata and the properties it take1. .
-[Other block types]() can define much of this for you.
-See [Block types](https://blockprotocol.org/spec/block-types).
+1. Update `block-metadata.json` and `block-schema.json` to define your block's metadata and the properties it takes.

 1. Write your block starting in `app.html`.
 To test it during development: